clojure-emacs/cider/ROADMAP.md

 so.
 Work for this is already underway with respect to the server code (that's the `orchard` project), but hasn't started on the client (Emacs) side.

+**Update 07/2020** Now that nREPL is once again actively maintained the priority of this has dropped significantly for us.

 ### Decouple the CIDER code from nREPL